India-Spec Renault Captur Revealed

 The Renault Captur comes with 1.5-litre petrol and diesel engines borrowed from the Duster and will go head-to-head with the Hyundai Creta

 Renault India has unveiled the Captur, its flagship product which will sit above the Duster in the French carmaker’s line-up.
 Like the Duster, the Renault Captur (pronounced: capture) too is based on the B0 platform.
-Renault has commenced pre-bookings (amount Rs 25,000) for the Captur and it will be launched before Diwali.
+Renault has commenced pre-bookings (amount Rs 25,000) for the Captur and it will be launched on November 6, 2017.
 With the launch of the Captur, Renault will have two models in the compact SUV space.

 Trivia: The India-spec Captur borrows the name and styling of the first-gen Euro-spec Captur which is based on the Renault Clio’s B platform.
 In fact, the B0 platform of the Duster and the Captur is a cost-effective and stretched version of the B platform which has been localised heavily in emerging markets such as Brazil, India and Russia.

 Unlike the Duster, it is expected that the Captur will only be available in limited trim levels.
 Expected to be priced in the range of Rs 12-14.5 lakh, the Captur’s prime rival will be Hyundai’s bestselling SUV, the Creta.
 While the Duster too competes with the Creta, the latter's range-topping variants surpass the Duster in terms of price by quite a margin.

 Design and Features